Understanding Photofacials: What You Need to Know About IPL Laser and LED Treatments

 Which photofacial device is right for me?

-While IPL can be used to treat all sorts of skin and hair conditions, most at-home IPL devices are specifically designed for laser hair removal — not exactly a device you can use for a photofacial!
+While IPL can be used to treat all sorts of skin and hair conditions, most at-home IPL devices are specifically designed for laser hair removal and not for photofacials.

 There are plenty of other photofacial products available for purchase, but most of them use LED (light emitting diode) technology, not IPL.
 LED photofacials definitely have benefits, but they usually employ only one wavelength of light — for example, blue light to treat acne or red light to treat wrinkles, but not both — instead of the full spectrum, which is what distinguishes IPL photofacials from other light-based treatments.

-There aren’t as many consumer products available for IPL photofacials as there are for other at-home treatments, but there are a few devices currently on the market — and more will surely become available as the photofacial trend continues to grow.
+There aren’t as many consumer products available for IPL photofacials as there are for other at-home treatments, but there are a few devices currently on the market — and more will surely become available as photofacials continues to grow in popularity.

-We did the research for you, and identified the most popular options for at-home IPL photofacials here.
+We did the research, and identified the most popular options for at-home IPL photofacials here.

 DEESS IPL Photon Skin Rejuvenation